Oftentimes, you are not aware your pet has a flea problem until the damage is done and your home is infested with them.

-Once the adult fleas have been removed from all the animals in the house and the environment, prevention should be considered.
-Flea control products come in many forms: Collars, shampoos, sprays, foams, powders, and monthly topicals or oral liquids.
+Once the adult fleas have been removed from all the animals in the house and the environment, prevention of re-infestation is essential.
+Flea control products come in many forms: Collars, shampoos, sprays, foams, powders, and monthly topicals.

 We firmly believe that prevention is the best guard against a flea problem.
-The
+We recommend

-monthly flea preventives we recommend that include Insect Growth Regulators (IGRs) or Insect Development Inhibitors (IDIs) are very safe because they act on receptors that are not present in mammals, only in insects.
+monthly flea preventives that include Insect Growth Regulators (IGRs) or Insect Development Inhibitors (IDIs).
+These products are very safe because they act on receptors that are not present in mammals, only in insects.
 They have excellent safety profiles enabling the treatment of kittens from a young age.
 We recommend monthly topicals to our clients and have several effective choices for cats:

 Long term flea control is essential for a happy environment for your family, your cat, and any other animals in your house.